RohaanRaj/TerminalPlayer/README.md

 - Make the panels more informative.
 - Add a progress bar or an audio Visualizer in the now playing panel.
 - Few more CSS tweaks.
-- Thats all i have in mind for now.
+- Thats all I have in mind for now.

 ### USAGE :